-What is a payroll accountant?
+What is a Payroll Accountant?

 Payroll accountants are in charge of payroll operations in organizations.
 They usually report to the Director of Finance.

-What does a payroll accountant do?
+What does a Payroll Accountant do?

 Payroll accountants prepare employee salary statements and process paychecks.
 They maintain payroll files and create reports.
 Payroll accountants ensure all payroll procedures are in line with governmental laws and policies.

-Payroll accountant job responsibilities include:
+Payroll Accountant responsibilities include:

 - Calculating net salaries, deductions, and withholdings

 What kind of degree do you need for payroll?